simonesestito/shops-queue-php/README.md

 In the last year we study PHP, and that's what determined the language to use for the backend.

 It was created during Coronavirus lockdown in Italy.
 The idea came from [a post on Facebook](https://m.facebook.com/story.php?story_fbid=2814783488643375&id=310949775693438) written in March 2020 by the Italian minister of Agricultural, Food and Forestry Policies.
 It's also inspired by the system most post offices already use to save time.

+<a name="execution"></a>
+## How to run

+You can find information at https://github.com/simonesestito/shops-queue-php/issues/1#issuecomment-1172880122

 <a name="features"></a>
 ## Features